Virtualstock/pinax-notifications/README.md

 * Add PyPi-compatible long description

 ### 4.0
+* _*BI*_: Change app label from `notifications` to `pinax_notifications`.
+This changes the default name of the database tables.
+You may need to rename your existing database tables, and check any incoming foreign keys to avoid losing data.
 * _*BI*_: To support changes to `render_to_string` in Django 1.10 and above,
 your notice `full.txt` and `short.txt` plain text templates must now disable autoescaping explicitly using the `{% autoescape off %}` tag.